 - 1/2″ – 2t WLL – 8t Trailer Chain Rating – 16mm pin

-All previously licensed (registered) trailers are acceptable with original chains supplied at the time of licensing providing they are in good condition, appropriately sized and are safely secured to the trailer.
+All previously registered trailers are acceptable with original chains supplied at the time of licensing providing they are in good condition, appropriately sized and are safely secured to the trailer.

 Dee Shackle and Bow Shackles are rated to WLL which means Working Load Limit.
-WLL is stamped on the body of the shackles.
+You will find WLL on the body of the shackles.

 The WLL is located in AS2321.
 This standard is the Australian Standard for lifting purposes.